LedgerHQ/app-hedera/docs/accounts.md

 - `account`: The account ID (shard.realm.num format)
 - `key`: The public key associated with the account
 - `signedDescriptor`: A cryptographic signature validating the relationship

+The Trusted Service is transparent to the Hedera app; all verification and account ID to key mapping for swaps is handled on the `app-exchange` side.

 This trusted service is essential for swap operations because Hedera's account system does not allow direct derivation of account IDs from public keys, unlike most other blockchain networks.